 - ▶ The Benefit Offset National Demonstration (BOND) is a random assignment test of changes to Social Security Disability Insurance (SSDI) program rules governing work and other supports.
 BOND incorporates a \$1-for-\$2 benefit offset allowing beneficiaries to retain more of their monthly cash benefit while working.
-BOND is also testing enhanced benefits counseling. - ▶ BOND includes two stages.
+BOND is also testing an enhanced benefits counseling intervention. - ▶ BOND includes two stages.
 Stage 1 provides evidence of how a national benefit offset would affect earnings and program outcomes for the entire SSDI population.
 Stage 2 provides evidence of the effects on beneficiaries most likely to use the offset (recruited and informed volunteers).
-Stage 1 includes 981,145 beneficiaries; Stage 2 includes 12,744 beneficiaries. - This report documents results of the Stage 2 impacts on earnings and benefit outcomes during the fourth calendar year of implementation (2014).
+Stage 1 includes 981,145 beneficiaries; Stage 2 includes 12,744 beneficiaries. - ➤ This report documents results of the Stage 2 effects on earnings and benefits during the fifth calendar year of implementation (2015).